A well-trained dog means having better control of your walks.

 Table of Contents

-This guide explains the differences between three main types of dog harnesses: front-clip, back-clip and dual clip (or multi-clip), including their pros and cons, how they compare to each other and which dog harness type may be better for your pet.
+This guide explains the differences between three main types of dog harnesses: front-clip dog harness, back-clip harness for dogs, and dual clip harness (or multi-clip), including their pros and cons, how they compare to each other, and which dog harness type may be better for your pet.
 We'll also talk about the styles of over-the-head and step-in dog harness types.

 Comparing 3 Types of Dog Harnesses